sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

     ```
 * Note that we can add more than one language server here.
 Just add the name of it to the comma separated list
     * consult the language server documenation for the name
+    * each buffer should just use one language server
+        * though it's possible to connect to multiple ones at the same time
 * Now we are ready to connect to the server(s) by looping over the `servers` list:
     ```
     -- Use a loop to conveniently call 'setup' on multiple servers and